Motion of charged particles in spacetimes with magnetic fields of spherical and hyperbolic symmetry

 This expression then gives the hyperbolic analogue of the Poincar\'{e} cone, the difference being $\mathbb{R}^{2,1}$ is carries a Lorentzian signature and we do not have a Euclidean geometric interpretation of a cone angle.

-Our next question is whether it is possible to align our coordinate system so that $Q_{(1)}=Q_{(2)}=0$, as we did in the $S^2$ case.
-Indeed, $SO(2,1)$ transformations preserves the inner product \Eqref{hyp_InnerProd}.
-But there is a subtlety to be considered.
-Taking $Q^i=\eta^{ij}Q_{(j)}$ as the contravariant vector, we note that $Q^1$ and $Q^2$ are `spatial' components while $Q^3$ is `time-like' in the context of our auxiliary $\mathbb{R}^{2,1}$ Minkowski spacetime.
+Our next question is whether it is possible to align our coordinate system to one of the coordinate axes, as we did in the $S^2$ case.
+As $SO(2,1)$ transformations preserves the inner product \Eqref{hyp_InnerProd}, there is a subtlety to be considered.
+Taking $Q^i=\eta^{ij}Q_{(j)}$ as components of the contravariant vector $J=Q^i\frac{\partial}{\partial X^i}$ whose dual is $\mathcal{J}$, we note that $Q^1$ and $Q^2$ are `spatial' components while $Q^3$ is `time-like' in the context of our auxiliary $\mathbb{R}^{2,1}$ Minkowski spacetime.
 Observe that

-So the vector $Q^i$ is time-like for bounded motion ($e^2B^2>K$) and space-like or null for unbounded motion ($e^2B^2\leq K$).
-Since $SO(2,1)$ tansformations preserves the time-like/null/space-like character of a vector, one cannot choose a coordinate system such that $Q_{(1)}=Q_{(2)}=0$ for unbounded motion.
+So the vector $Q=Q^i\frac{\partial}{\partial X^i}$ is time-like for bounded motion ($e^2B^2>K$), space-like for unbounded motion ($e^2B^2< K$), and null in the critical case ($e^2B^2=K$).
+By performing $SO(2,1)$ transformations, one may align $Q$ along a coordinate axis, just as we did in the spherical-symmetric case.
+However, such transformations preserves the time-like/null/space-like character of a vector.
+Hence, depending on the nature of $J$, we have three possibilities: \begin{enumerate} \item If $J$ is time-like, it can be aligned along the $X^3$ `time' axis, so that